-Image via MTA Press Release
+Image courtesy MTA from Press Release

 An often overlooked but crucial force within the MTA Police Department is its elite canine unit.
 Last month, 13 dogs (and their human counterparts) graduated from the agency’s Explosive Detection Training Course, held on a 72-acre center in Dutchess County, New York.
 The graduation ceremony took place on January 31, inside Grand Central Terminal, where the dogs officially became officers and received small police shields for their collars.
 The occasion got us wondering: how are canines actually raised and trained to enforce the law and protect civilians?

 The MTA PA canine unit was established in 2002, shortly after the tragic September 11th attacks.
 Police dogs, however, are widely used on the federal, state and local level to assist on a variety of tasks, including drug and weapon detection and cadaver searches.
 That’s because dogs possess an incredible sense of smell that is 3,000 to 5,000 times more sensitive than that of the human nose.
 This allows them to trace and break down a scent that is otherwise undetectable for us.